simonfl3tcher/react-progressive-web-app/README.md

 ### TODO:

 Some things that are not currently covered in the repo.
+Contributions are more than welcome 😍.

 - [ ] Push notification support
 - [ ] Cache then network